HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-in-dotnet-2026.md

 | ImageFlow      |                 ![Vuurwerk2020-ImageFlow](../assets/images/imageresize2026/Vuurwerk2020-Imageflow-320.jpg "Vuurwerk2020-Imageflow") |

 This shows some major differences in the handling of highlights between the packages.
-- System.Drawing handles highlights okay, but seems to lose a bit of redness.
+- System.Drawing the highlights are a bit low and the red is too dull (greyish).
 - Magick.NET handles highlights perfectly.
+Clear winner?
 - MagicScaler say they have the best highlighting, but in this test it reflects all the problems.
 The light is too bright, the color is gone.
 I talked about this extensively in the [2024 image format blog](./imageresizetx.md).
 The smaller the image size, the bigger the problem.
 - ImageSharp handles highlights the best.
 It looks like the original.
 - NetVips handles highlights well, comparable to ImageSharp.
 - SkiaSharp...
 I don't know.
 The lines are messed up, basically useless.
 I do not think the gamma correction is to blame for this.
 Skipping the way it looks, it highlights just a bit too much.
 - FreeImage handles highlights well, comparable to ImageSharp.
 - ImageFlow clearly emphasizes the highlights, but it is not as bad as MagicScaler.

+Magick.NET, ImageSharp, FreeImage and NetVips handle the highlights the best.
+There is almost no visible difference between these packages, although calculations show only about 95% of the pixels match.

 ### Resampling in High Quality